peanutbutterclassic/insync/README.md

 - __Leaderboard Button__

-  - This button takes the user straight to the leaderboard page where all the scores are stored in a two column table that includes NAME and SCORE.
+  - This button takes the user straight to the leaderboard page where all the scores are stored in a two-column table that includes NAME and SCORE.

 - __The Question section__